yanpengwang/LinuxKernelDevelopment-Reading-Notes/README.md

      - TASK_TRACED: The process is being traced by another process, such as a debugger, via ptrace.
      - TASK_STOPPED: Process execution has stopped.

+  3.6 All processes are descendants of the init process, whose PID is one.
+The kernel starts init in the last step of
+      the boot process.
+The init process, in turn, reads the system initscripts and executes more programs, eventually completing the boot process.

+   3.7 The fork() creates a child process that is a copy of the current task. exec() loads a new executable into the
+       address space and begins executing it.